Your Questions, Answered

 Canons of Dort: First Head of Doctrine, Articles 6-7

-• Justification by Faith Alone in Christ Alone
+Justification through Faith Alone in Christ Alone:

 We are declared righteous before God not by our works, but solely through faith in Jesus Christ, whose righteousness is imputed to us.